Feature article

 AI summary

-Upgrading your bathroom floor is a great way to add value.
-Material options vary significantly in price and style:
+Updating your bathroom floor is a great way to add value.
+Options range from premium to budget-friendly.

-- Timber offers a premium, natural look but requires proper waterproofing.
+- Timber flooring offers a luxury feel but is the most expensive and requires proper waterproofing.

-- Ceramic tiles are hard-wearing, versatile, and ideal for underfloor heating.
+- Ceramic tiles are durable, versatile, and work well with underfloor heating.

 Timber bathroom flooring